JSON-ms/php/README.md

 php -S localhost:8080 index.php
 ```

-Now you can read, save, upload and delete data from your server with any project bound to the webhook you configured as long as this server is running!
+Now you can read, save, upload and delete data from your server with any project bound to the endpoint you configured as long as this server is running!